wylited/LL/backend/spec.md

+Here's the updated API specification with the new code changes:

 # Books and Resources API Specification

 ## Overview

 The Books and Resources API allows you to manage books and their associated resources.
-It provides endpoints for retrieving, creating, and updating books and resources.
+It provides endpoints for retrieving, creating, and updating books, resources, and resource collaboration scores.

 ## Endpoints